 The Cooper’s Old Time Pit Bar BAR-B-QUE is yet another excellent bbq point which you must visit when in Texas.
 The Coopers brand in itself is a legend and a stalwart in the barbecue business and the name always pops up among the best in the US.
 Here, the West Texas ‘cowboy style’ is used in the cooking, and the meats are cooked with direct heat from coals rather than get smoked with indirect heat and wood smoke.

 Cooper’s Forth Worth has a huge dining area and an outdoor patio that is very spacious.
 Before you get in, you line up to select your meat from a holding pit.
 The spectacle there can overwhelm you and that is the part you’ll need to exercise restraint.
 Otherwise you’ll end up getting everything!
+In Texas, you can also visit Houston which has a vibrant, colorful nightlife filled with variety of food spots.
+Visiting Restaurants is the best way to experience a Houston nightlife.

 The Fort Worth Zoo was recently ranked by USA Today as one the top 4 zoos in the US.
 This is rightly so and a place you must visit when in Dallas.
 The zoo was opened in 1909 and is home to more than 500 species of animals.
 It has a wide array of indoor and outdoor exhibits to enjoy.